Last updated on September 17th, 2024 at 02:27 pm

 We certainly missed many large, small, picturesque, or traditional villages of the northern and middle parts of Corfu.
 For instance, some of them are Avliotes, Karousades, Agros, Doukades, Upper and Lower Korakiana, Sokraki, Spartilas, Gastouri, Koinopiastes, and many many more.
 None of them is touristry and their inhabitants survive by agriculture and stock raising.

 So, the choice was very difficult, after all, Corfu has more than 200 villages, most of them unknown to tourists.
-And our objective is to encourage you to leave the beaches and crowded tourist places for a while and try to get to know the real Corfu.
+Our objective is to encourage you to leave the beaches and crowded tourist places for a while and try to get to know the real Corfu.

 In the atmosphere of Corfu’s unique villages, the turbulent history, and the traditions and influences are still very much alive.